ShitalJumbad/Kafka/README.md

     ### Setiing up a kafka cluster with a single zookeeper server in a single kafka broker (zookeeper instance and broker :- main components

+## 1) Starting Zookaaeper
-    1) zookeeper needs configuration file to know how zookeeper should behave once started bin/zookeeper-server-start.sh config/zookeeper.properties now waiting there to processes to connect to it... chcek $ telnet localhost 2181 ---> stat
+      (zookeeper needs configuration file to know how zookeeper should behave once started )

+      bin/zookeeper-server-start.sh config/zookeeper.properties

+      now waiting there to processes to connect to it...

+      check $ telnet localhost 2181 ---> stat

-     2) starting a broker
+## 2) Starting a broker

      bin/kafka-server-start.sh config/server.properties

-     3) bin/kafka-topics.sh
+## 3) Creating a topic

      bin/kafka-topics.sh --create --topic my_topic --zookeeper localhost:2181 --replication-factor 1 --partitions 1

      we are specifying zookeeper servers because there could b emultiple zokeeper serviers managing there own clusters It is the zookeeper server who assinging broker to be responsible for the topic (index file and log files are created)

      ** list of the topics availble
      bin/kafka-topics.sh --list --zookeeper localhost:2181

-4)Instatiate a producer
+## 4)Instatiate a producer
-  bin/kafka-console-producer.sh

      bin/kafka-console-producer.sh --broker-list localhost:9092 --topic mytopic

-5)Instantiate a consumer
+## 5)Instantiate a consumer

      bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --from-beginning --topic mytopic

-  *** to start multiple brokers change the broker.id and listerners in property file of broker (server.properties)
-      and log.dirs --> where kafka stores all the messages received
+   * to start multiple brokers change the broker.id and listerners in property file of broker (server.properties) and log.dirs --> where kafka stores all the messages received

- *** zookeeper.connect (zookeeper.properties)  where the broker can find the zookeeper to connect to
+   * zookeeper.connect (zookeeper.properties)  where the broker can find the zookeeper to connect to

  Messages trasnmitted to and from kafa known as records ( key(anything), value(anything), timestamp(timestamp format)) --> size 1 MB